NVIDIA/Megatron-LM/examples/llava/README.md

 bash pretrain_llama2_70b_tp8_pp2.sh
 ```

+If you want to use sequence parallel and context parallel, you need to change --image-seq-length from 257 to 256, which will omit the [CLS] token of ViT.

 ## Step 3

 Run inference: (You should change th /path/to into the real path of your file.)